 A request will be deemed to be unfounded or excessive if it is repetitive, or asks for further copies of the same information.

-A request may also be deemed to be excessive if it is likely to take more than a week of a staff member’s time to collate all of the data.
-In this case, we may charge an hourly rate for the staff member’s time for anything over a week’s work, up to a maximum of two week’s work.
+A request may also be deemed to be excessive if it is likely to take more than a day of a staff member’s time to collate all of the data.
+In this case, we may charge an hourly rate for the staff member’s time for anything over a day's work, up to a maximum of one week’s work.

 When we refuse a request, we will tell the individual why, and tell them they have the right to complain to the ICO.